schemahero/schemahero-docs/learn/source/tutorial/create-table.md

 `apply`: Running this command will accept the SQL statement and SchemaHero will execute it against the database.

 `recalculate`: Running this command will instruct SchemaHero to discard the generated SQL statement(s) and generate them again.
-This is useful if the database schema has changed and you want SchemaHero to reexecute the plan.
+This is useful if the database schema has changed and you want SchemaHero to re-execute the plan.

 `reject`: Running this command will reject the migration and not execute it.